MasterSarvagya/Mask-Detection-Face-Recognition-Using-ESP32-Camera/README.md

 Web Server will act as Admin Panel which can be updated using HTML code in String.

-*/ To Upload the code connect UOR to Tx & UOX to Tr of TTL/FTDI board and Short GND and IO0 pins to enter programming mode*/
+*To Upload the code connect UOR to Tx & UOX to Tr of TTL/FTDI board and Short GND and IO0 pins to enter programming mode*